nlamont-netsoc/cyberstation/README.md

 On the **COLLECTIONS** tab page, a list of the collections available at the selected server is displayed.
 A collection should be selected to be able to send STIX objects to the server.

+On the **OBJECTS** tab page (not yet implemented), displays the list of objects at the selected collection.

 #### Stix page
 Clicking on the **STIX** button brings a page where STIX objects can be created.
 All STIX objects